Gotham City Sirens

-Gotham City Sirens is an American comic book series that was written by Paul Dini with art by Guillem March and published by DC Comics.
+Gotham City Sirens is an American comic book series that was written by Paul Dini with art by Guillem March and published by the comic book publishing company DC Comics.
 The term Gotham City Sirens refers to three of the most popular female villains inhabiting Gotham City: Catwoman, Harley Quinn, and Poison Ivy.

 The first issue of the series was released in June 2009, as a part of the Batman: Reborn relaunch of DC's entire line of comic book titles featuring the superhero Batman.

 Plot

 Setting

 Shortly after the events of the Heart of Hush, Batman R.I.P., Final Crisis, and Battle for the Cowl storylines, Hush cuts out Catwoman's heart, Batman retrieves it, and Zatanna heals her.
 Catwoman gets her revenge by stealing all of Hush's money and giving it to Gotham City's female criminals, Harley Quinn and Poison Ivy, as well as Holly Robinson.
 Bruce Wayne is thought to be dead and is replaced by Dick Grayson.